Sharp threshold for $K_4$-percolation: Combinatorial bounds

-We note that in case (i), $G$ is a seed graph and $e$ is a seed edge for $G$.
-In case (ii), we call $C$ the {\it $3$-core} of $G$.
-If $G=C$ we say that $G$ {\it is} a $3$-core.
+In the first case, $G$ is a seed graph and $e$ is a seed edge.
+Such a graph (if irreducible) is edge-minimal.
+In the latter case, $C$ is the $3$-core of $G$.
+If $G=C$, we say that $G$ is a $3$-core.

-It is straightforward to verify that all irreducible percolating graphs on $2<k\le 6$ vertices have a vertex of degree $2$.
-There is however an edge-minimal percolating graph of size $k=7$ with no vertex of degree $2$, see \cref{F_3core}.
+It is easy to see that all irreducible percolating graphs on $2<k\le 6$ vertices have a vertex of degree $2$.
+There are, however, edge-minimal percolating graphs of size $k=7$ (and larger) with no vertices of degree $2$, e.g., see \cref{F_3core}.